 Pluto has five known moons: Charon (the largest, with a diameter just over half that of Pluto), Styx, Nix, Kerberos, and Hydra.

-Pluto's orbital period is currently about 248 years.
-Pluto's orbit is moderately inclined relative to the ecliptic (over 17°) and moderately eccentric (elliptical).
-This eccentricity means a small region of Pluto's orbit lies closer to the Sun than Neptune's.
-(Ref.
-Wikipedia)
+Pluto's orbit is inclined relative to the ecliptic (over 17°) and moderately eccentric (elliptical).

 This animation combines various observations of Pluto over the course of several decades.
-The first frame is a digital zoom-in on Pluto as it appeared upon its discovery by Clyde Tombaugh in 1930 (image courtesy Lowell Observatory Archives).
+The first frame is a digital zoom-in on Pluto as it appeared upon its discovery. (image courtesy Lowell Observatory Archives).
 The other images show various views of Pluto as seen by NASA's Hubble Space Telescope beginning in the 1990s and NASA's New Horizons spacecraft in 2015.

 Perihelion: 21 Libra 56